pupilfirst/wd201-scripts/user-authentication/showing-messages-to-user/README.md

 npm i connect-flash --save
 ```

-This command adds `connect-flash` module to your application and you can start using this on your `index.js`
+This command adds `connect-flash` module to your application and you can start using this in your `index.js`

 Import the module using the below statement in your `index.js` file after the `express-session` declaration.